-Loopback commands can be initiated by any of the following methods:
+Loopback commands are located in Table 14 on page 46 and can be initiated by:

-- selecting the loopback type using the MODE and SEL buttons on the HLU (or the Manual Loopback button on the HRU) - selecting the loopback type from the Maintenance Terminal Main Menu when connected to the craft port of the HLU or HRU - entering the loopback code into the test equipment connected to the HLU or HRU
+- Selecting the loopback type using the MODE and SEL buttons on the HLU (or the Manual Loopback button on the HRU). - Selecting the loopback type from the Maintenance Terminal Main Menu when connected to the craft port of the HLU or HRU. - Entering the loopback code into the test equipment connected to the HLU or HRU.